Hugo Robot

 Our experience with Robot Hugo

-Since the Hugo robotic surgery system (RAS) from Medtronic received the CE mark (Conformité Européenne) in October 2021 for urological and gynecological procedures, at ROC Clinic we are committed to this technology by incorporating it into our surgical arsenal.
+Since the robotic surgery robotic surgery system (RAS) Hugo from Medtronic received CE marking (Conformité Européenne) in October 2021 for urological and gynecological procedures, at ROC Clinic we are committed to this technology by incorporating it into our surgical arsenal.

 This acquisition positions us as pioneers in robotic surgery nationally and internationally, allowing us to have greater versatility and versatility when designing customized treatments for our patients.